Horse Details

 When in season she struggles with focus, and is girthy when tacked up, she will pin her ears back and pull a face.

-She does not do mean things under the saddle, and has never reared or dropped a shoulder, if in season she can throw a diva like buck when ridden as she would rather not, I am trying different supplements.
+She never does anything nasty under the saddle, and has never reared or dropped a shoulder, she looks after you and will try and please you. if in season she can throw a diva like buck when ridden as she would rather not, I am trying different supplements.

 My daughter and her had a lovely bond and it is so sad that she has stopped, Indie would do everything she asked and try to please.